Unifying Composable Effects and Advanced Optics for Java

 Advanced Optics

 Higher-Kinded-J provides the most comprehensive optics implementation available for Java.
-Working with immutable records means verbose "copy-and-update" logic; the Optics library treats data access as first-class values:
+Working with immutable records means verbose "copy-and-update" logic; the Optics library treats data access as first-class values.
+The chapter opens with an annotation-led Quickstart and the Annotations at a Glance lookup table; you write a record, add @GenerateLenses and @GenerateFocus, and the processor writes a typed path builder for you.

 • Complete optic hierarchy: Lenses, Prisms, Isos, Affines, Traversals, Folds, and Setters